Haqqi al-Azm: Ottoman political career

 The CUP interpreted diplomatic correspondence between the party and French and British agents as a proof that the party was aiming to guarantee the cession of the Arabic-speaking provinces from the Ottoman Empire.
 In 1913, al-Azm and other figures in the party were sentenced to death in absentia and they lived as exiles in Cairo.
 He was also president of the Cairo bureau of the Central Syrian Committee, a French-backed organization which promoted the cession of Syria from the Ottoman Empire since 1908.

 Independent Syrian political career

 After World War I, al-Azm was a key opponent of Hijazi involvement in Syria.
 He opposed the Arab Revolt and called it the "Hijazi revolt".
 He allied himself with the French mandate authorities, and was appointed the first governor of the State of Damascus in 1921.
 He reportedly won friends inside the administration by handing out jobs.
 In 1921 he narrowly escaped an assassination attempt while on visit to Quneitra with the French High Commissioner Henri Gouraud.

 In 1932, following the election of Muhammad Ali al-Abid, he was invited to form a cabinet, but the nationalist leaders boycotted the parliament.
-His rule between 1932 to 1934 was met with large opposition from the National Bloc. al-Azm later died in 1955 at the age of 91 in Cairo.
+His rule between 1932 and 1934 was met with large opposition from the National Bloc.
+Al-Azm later died in 1955 at the age of 91 in Cairo.